-write historical fiction set in the classical world.
-He holds a Masters Degree from the University of Southern California
+historical fiction set in the classical world.
+He holds a Masters Degree from the University of Southern California in Public

-in Public Administration with a minor (my first academic love) in Ancient Mediterranean Civilizations.
-He also served four
+Administration with a minor (my first academic love) in Ancient Mediterranean Civilizations.
+He also served four years United

-years United States Marine Corps (1962-1966).
+States Marine Corps (1962-1966).
 He lives with his wife, Liz, on a four acre mini-farm in Eastern Washington.
+His hobby is

 British Celtic King, Caratacus, who fought the Romans when they invaded Britannia in 43 A.D.
 This will be published as a duo-logy.

-Volume I, which describes Caratacus's rise to power, should be released late Autumn 2014 and Volume II, the Roman invasion
+Volume 1, which describes Caratacus's rise to power, should be released February 2015 and Volume 2, describing the Roman invasion

-Poisonous, which appears in the Literary Magazine, Down in the Dirt, in the
+Most Poisonous, which appears in the Literary Magazine, Down in the Dirt, in

 are a few of the keys to a long and healthy retirement.
 Writing novels has contribute greatly to my quality of life."